Because we’re so much in demand, we’re very actively recruiting

 How to apply

 You’re welcome to make a tentative enquiry or just go straight for sending us your CV along with a covering letter.
-Please get in touch with James Gould, our Head of Pupillage and Recruitment, or our Senior Clerk Wayne Digby.
+Please get in touch with Chris Aspinall, our Head of Pupillage and Recruitment, or our Senior Clerk Wayne Digby.
 Needless to say, your approach – whether informal or formal – will be treated in the strictest of confidence.